Ceasor06/Machine-Learning-aided-Flood-Forecasting/README.md

 **A comparative study between different machine learning and deep learning algorithms to predict future flood disasters by analyzing historical data of previous flood data that ocurred in _Assam_ from 1926 to 2015.**

+### This project was done under Internship programme at NUS-School of Computing in December 2022

 Floods are a recurrent phenomenon, the most common natural disaster in India, which cause huge loss of lives and damage to livelihood systems, property, infrastructure and public utilities.